Judisk Kultur

 Franz Rosenzweig first played a brief but noteworthy role as philosopher in the neo-Hegelian revival on the German intellectual scene of the 1910s.
 But in the years immediately following the First World War, he sought to bring about a renewal of thinking through a novel synthesis of philosophy and theology that he named the “new thinking.”
 Together with Martin Buber, he also engaged himself in a new German translation of the Bible.
 Furthermore, he founded a center for Jewish adult education in Frankfurt — Freie Jüdische Lehrhaus—which attracted many of the most important young German-Jewish intellectuals of its time, and which is still held up today as a model for educational programs of its type.
 His account of revelation as a call from the Absolute other helped shape the course of early 20th-century Jewish and Christian theology.
 His reflections on human finitude and on the temporal contours of human experience made a lasting impact on 20th-century existentialism and on the ethical thinking of Emmanuel Levinas not least.
 Rosenzweig’s renown also stems from his compelling biography, that included a near-conversion to Christianity, an inspired return to Judaism, the composition of the beginning of his magnum opus on military postcards sent home from the Balkan front, the abandonment of a promising academic career in order to live and teach in the Frankfurt Jewish community, and his heroic efforts to continue his thinking, writing, and communal work after succumbing to the paralysis brought on by ALS.
 But Rosenzweig’s singular philosophical importance rests on having written what is arguably the greatest work of modern Jewish philosophy: The Star of Redemption.
 The Star is a system of philosophy that seeks to give a comprehensive and ramified account of “All” that is, and of the human being’s place within it.
 It is a system in which “revelation” plays a vital conceptual and methodological role, and in which Judaism and Christianity are claimed to offer glimpses, each through the course of its liturgical calendar, of the redemptive unity of the “All” which the philosopher seeks to know.

-Opening session 19.00 – 21.00
+28 november kl.
+19.00 – 21.00

 Donera